February 25, 2026

 21-22 April 2026

-Artists, technologists and makers are invited to take part in a speculative workshop to dream fictional bands up, along with their musical imaginaries, and build the instruments they play.
+Artists, technologists and makers are invited to take part in a speculative workshop to dream up fictional bands, along with their musical imaginaries, and build the instruments they play.

 Making inconceivable instruments for impossible bands.

-Please complete the form below to join the workshop - Places are limited to a maximum of 25 participants.
+Please complete the form below to join the workshop, places are limited to approximately 20 participants.

 Let’s Make a Band Application Form